Congratulations on your forthcoming marriage! We are pleased that you have chosen to celebrate it here at Saint John the Evangelist Catholic Church.

 Please ensure modesty is observed when choosing your wedding dress.

-Our Pastoral Musician & Liturgist, Tom Oram, is happy to help at every step of the way to the Sacrament, from meeting with you, to choosing appropriate selections, and providing beautiful music to complement the Liturgy.
+Our Pastoral Musician & Liturgist, Gary Prettyman, is happy to help at every step of the way to the Sacrament, from meeting with you, to choosing appropriate selections, and providing beautiful music to complement the Liturgy.

 To assure the quality of the music for your wedding, family members, friends, or other outside musicians must first be approved by the Pastoral Musician.
 A simple recording will generally suffice.